-sat28sep1:00 PM5:00 PMWorkshop: Using Mindfulness and Meditation to Calm the Traumatised Mind1:00 PM - 5:00 PM Buddhist Library, Buddhist Library, 90-92 Church Street, Camperdown NSW 2050 Event Organized By: Buddhist Library & Meditation Centre Event Type :Courses/Teachings on Buddhism
+sat28sep1:00 PM5:00 PMWorkshop: Using Mindfulness and Meditation to Calm the Traumatised Mind1:00 PM - 5:00 PM Buddhist Library, Sydney CBD, Buddhist Library, 90-92 Church Street, Camperdown NSW 2050 Event Organized By: Buddhist Library & Meditation Centre Event Type :Courses/Teachings on Buddhism

 The Buddha taught that our suffering comes from within the Mind, as does our healing and peace.
 Others have said happiness is an inside job.
 Meditation and mindfulness are the